lay2dev/pw-core/examples/README.md

 npm run build
 ```

+Individual examples can then be run using Node.js. eg: `nodejs hello-world.js`

 ## Using the Examples

 The examples available can be run using `nodejs` from the console.
 Most examples use `RawProvider` so they operate in a console without a browser.
 When used in a browser environment, switching in another provider is often the only change required.